Carnegie Libraries of Idaho

 The Wesley Andrews card, distributed from Baker, Oregon was actually printed by Chicago's Curt Teich in 1929.

-The postcard was published by Wheelock, a Peoria firm which often used German printers.
+The postcard was published by C. E. Wheelock, a Peoria firm which often used German printers.

 1904 grant.
 Subsequently modified, and now serves as the library's history room.